Rishi-Selarka/spenly-legal/privacy-policy.md

 ## App Tracking Transparency

-In accordance with Apple's App Tracking Transparency framework, we will request your permission before tracking your activity across other companies' apps and websites for the purpose of advertising or sharing with data brokers.
-You can change your choice at any time through your device settings.
+In accordance with Apple's App Tracking Transparency (ATT) framework, we will request your permission before tracking your activity across other companies' apps and websites for the purpose of advertising or sharing with data brokers.

+**What This Means**:
+- The ATT permission request appears after you sign in to the app
+- If you grant permission, AdMob can provide personalized advertisements based on your activity
+- If you deny permission, you will still see advertisements, but they will not be personalized
+- Premium subscribers do not see advertisements regardless of their ATT choice

+**Your Control**: You can change your ATT choice at any time through your device settings:
+1. Open Settings on your iPhone
+2. Scroll down and tap "Spenly"
+3. Toggle "Allow Apps to Request to Track"
+4. Or go to Settings > Privacy & Security > Tracking to manage all app tracking preferences

 ## Data Sharing and Disclosure